hshercha/hshercha.github.io/_posts/2016-08-17-Experimenting-with-RestKit-part1.markdown

 1. Open the terminal > Navigate to your project directory > Type "pod install".
 2. Sit there and watch the wizardy unfold!
-3. Once the pod is successfully installed, open .xcworkspace file instead of the .xcodeproj file
+3. Once the pod is successfully installed, open .xcworkspace file instead of the .xcodeproj file.
-4. Open AppDelegate.m file
+4. Open AppDelegate.m file.
 5. Add the following code and build the project.

 {% highlight C %}